 Handle your kitten often

 Touching your kitten often is an extremely important part of socializing your new pet.
 Petting is a great bonding experience for both of you.
 Remember that one day you will need to trim toenails, clean ears, and brush teeth.
-Playing with their paws, ears and the mouth at an early age is a great way to get them used to being handled.
+Playing with their paws, ears, and mouth at an early age is a great way to get them used to being handled.
 This will make doing tasks a more pleasant experience in the future.

 Introduce your kitten to others